 Schlinger Foundation Chair of Entomology ($1.6 million):

-Evert I. Schlinger is passionate about nature and science.
+Evert I. Schlinger was passionate about nature and science.
 A world renowned entomologist, he was a professor of biology at the University of California, at Riverside and Berkeley.
 Believing ardently in the importance of museums for both research and education, Ev endowed the Schlinger Chair of Entomology at the Santa Barbara Museum of Natural History.
-“Museums are crucial for the future of our scientific enterprise, and the Santa Barbara Museum of Natural History is among the best in in the country,” says Ev.
+“Museums are crucial for the future of our scientific enterprise, and the Santa Barbara Museum of Natural History is among the best in in the country,” said Ev.

 John and Peggy Maximus Endowment for Antique Natural History Art

 John and Peggy were both artistically talented individuals: John, a highly respected book illustrator, and Peggy, a gifted interior designer.
 Wanting to share their passion for both nature and art with others, they funded the creation of a gallery dedicated to antique natural history art at the Santa Barbara Museum of Natural History and provided for its continued support.
-The natural history art program makes our Museum unique and forms a remarkable legacy that will inspire many generations to come.
+The natural history art program makes our Museum unique and constitutes a remarkable legacy that will inspire many generations to come.
 The gallery mounts three exhibits every year, with each show a striking posthumous tribute to the vision and generosity of John and Peggy Maximus.